MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-3d-viewer-beta.md

 3D Viewer Beta is automatically associated with the .fbx file extension when it is installed.

-If attempting to open an FBX file shows a dialog directing you to Microsoft Store, you do not currently have an app associated with the .fbx file extension on HoloLens.
+If you try to open an FBX file and see a dialog box that directs you to Microsoft Store, you do not currently have an app associated with the .fbx file extension on HoloLens.

 Verify that 3D Viewer Beta is installed.
 If it is not installed, download it from Microsoft Store on HoloLens.